luisdaher/pundit_custom_errors/README.md

 ### How to generate a custom error message

 - extend PunditCustomErrors::Policy in your Policy class
-- inside the validation method, populate the Policy's 'error_message' attribute with the desired error message
+- inside the validation method, populate the Policy's `error_message` attribute with the desired error message

 ### Extracting default error messages to YAML

+#### Creating the YAML file

 By running the command: